Master2022E/simple-webrtc/README.md

 ```

-to run the docker image on a server
+To run the docker image on a server

 ```shell
 docker run -d -p 3000:3000 --env-file .env --name webrtc-server username/webrtc-server:latest